17.10.2020

 • potato pulp.

-Petushki is a delicacy that deserves the attention of mushroom gourmets.
-Behind the unpresentable view lies an amazingly delicious mushroom, which in the food rating can easily stand next to champignons and porcini mushrooms.
+Cockerels are a delicious product that deserves the attention of mushroom gourmets.
+Behind its unpresentable appearance lies an amazingly delicious mushroom, which in the nutritional rating can easily rank next to champignons and porcini mushrooms.

 • Division: Basidiomycota (Basidiomycetes)